sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 # Concise SWID Data Definition

 The following is a CDDL representation for a CoSWID tag.
-This CDDL representation is intended to be parallel to the XML schema definition in the ISO/IEC 19770-2:2015 {{SWID}} specification, allowing both SWID and CoSWID tags to represent a common set of SWID information and to support all SWID tag use cases.
-To achieve this end, the CDDL representation includes every SWID tag field and attribute.
 The CamelCase notation used in the XML schema definition is changed to a hyphen-separated notation (e.g. ResourceCollection is named resource-collection) in the CoSWID data definition.
 This deviation from the original notation used in the XML representation reduces ambiguity when referencing certain attributes in corresponding textual descriptions.
 An attribute referred by its name in CamelCase